Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/verification.md

 Ensure that results from system tests are recorded as Verification Records as specified in the Verification Plan, e.g.

 - For automated systems, such as those provided by Continuous Integration infrastructures such as GitHub Actions, ensure the logs are not deleted and retained for a minimum of one year after the project is completed.
-- For other testing runs (e.g. for manual testing, or for those on Iridis or some other infrastructure), ensure results are recorded for larger test suite runs, linked to in a pull request.
+- For other testing runs (e.g. for manual testing), ensure results are recorded for larger test suite runs, linked to in a pull request.

 Main findings and actions arising from code review should be recorded, e.g.